How to Brush Coat a PCB with Conformal Coating | Step-by-Step Guide

 8) Step 7 – Flash-Off, Build Further Coats & Cure

-• Multiple coats: Build up thickness using several thin layers rather than one heavy film, especially with solvent-based systems.
+• Build thickness: several thin layers are safer than one heavy layer.

 9) Inspection & Quality Control

-Explore our Defects Hub for examples of common coating issues and acceptable limits.
+Explore the Defects Hub for examples of common coating issues.

 10) Common Brush Coating Defects and How to Prevent Them

-Runs / Sags Excess film build; too much coating on brush; board angle too steep Reduce brush loading; apply thinner coats; control board orientation and allow sufficient flash-off
+Runs / sags Excess loading; heavy film; board angle too steep Reduce loading; thinner coats; control orientation; adequate flash-off

-Missed Areas / Shadowing Poor access around tall components; inadequate inspection under UV Use smaller/angled brushes for tight areas; inspect under UV after each coat
+Missed areas / shadowing Access limitations; insufficient inspection Use smaller/angled brushes; inspect under UV after each coat

-Cracking Excess thickness; rapid solvent loss; thermal mismatch during cure Apply thinner layers; follow datasheet cure profile; stay within specified thickness range
+Cracking Excess thickness; cure mismatch; rapid solvent loss Thinner layers; correct cure profile; remain within thickness limits

 11) Training & Industry Standards

-If you need repeatable, audit-ready brush coating processes, formal training helps operators control viscosity, brush technique, masking and inspection for complex assemblies.
+If you need repeatable, audit-ready brush coating processes, formal training helps operators control viscosity, brush technique, masking and inspection.
 SCH delivers hands-on training in brush coating, masking, inspection and IPC-A-610 / IPC-CC-830 acceptability.

 For official acceptance criteria and guidance, refer to the IPC standards: